 Lesson Ideas and Activities

-Keep your young children learning and developing this summer with these fun activities
+Keep your young children learning and developing this summer with these fun and free summer holiday activities

 School’s nearly out for summer and everyone (especially our little ones who have been working so hard this year) is looking forward to the break!

 The summer holidays are a time to relax and to have fun with family and friends, although there are times when we wonder how we are going to keep our children entertained as the weeks go by and they are itching for something to do!

 Here are some fun and free summer holiday activities for your children to enjoy outdoors over the holidays, which support the Early Years Foundation Stage seven areas of learning.
 Why not set your class a summer holiday challenge?!

 1. A Summer Theatre Performance for Communication and Language

 Role play, puppet shows and summer theatre performances are sure fire ways of encouraging Early Years children to explore language and to learn how to communicate with each other.
 Find out what is going on in your local area as there are often performances aimed at younger children during holidays.

 Children will love getting together and putting on a play in the garden if they can find a willing audience!
 They could have a go at filming the performance so they can watch it together later.
 Don’t have a full cast?